goblimey/go-ntrip/README.md

 To avoid the rover or the base station needing a fixed Internet (IP) address, they communicate via an intermediate device called an NTRIP caster (broadcaster).
-The caster is just a web server on the Internet so it doesn't need to be close to the base station or the rover, it can be anywhere.
+The caster is just a web server on the Internet so it doesn't need to be physically close to the base station or the rover, it can be anywhere.

-The caster offers a set of named endpoints. each rover connects to the caster and subscribes to an NTRIP feed from one endpoint.
+The caster offers a set of named endpoints.
+Each rover connects to the caster and subscribes to an NTRIP feed from one endpoint.

 In the simple case, each endpoint is fed by a single base station, (so endpoint equals base station).